Transactions and Queries

 An overview of Hedera API transactions and queries

-Transactions are requests sent by a client to a node with the expectation that it be submitted to the network for processing into consensus order and subsequent application to state.
+Transactions are requests sent by a client to a node with the expectation that they are submitted to the network for processing into consensus order and subsequent application to state.
 Each transaction (e.g.

-FileCreateTransaction()) has an associated fee that compensates the network for that processing and subsequent maintenance in consensus state.
+TokenCreateTransaction()) has an associated transaction fee that compensates the Hedera network for that processing and subsequent maintenance in consensus state.
 Users can set a max transaction fee for the amount the user is willing to spend.
 The user is only charged the actual transaction fee.

 A transaction generally includes the following: